-Fury owns a 36.7% interest in the Éléonore South JV project, Newmont owns 36.7% and Azimut Exploration owns the remaining 26.6%.
+Fury owns a 50.022% interest in the Éléonore South JV project, and Newmont owns the remaining 49.978%.
 It is located in the Eeyou-Istchee/James Bay region of Quebec approximately five kilometres south of Newmont’s Éléonore mine property, which hosts the +5 million-ounce Roberto gold deposit.
 The Éléonore mine geology has been interpreted to extend onto the Éléonore South property.
-Fury currently acts as manager and operator of the joint venture on behalf of the partners.
+Fury, working closely with Newmont, currently acts as a manager and operator of the joint venture.

 Éléonore South JV Highlights:

 The Éléonore South JV project is located in the James Bay region of Quebec.
 It is accessible by helicopter and float-equipped fixed wing.

 The project benefits from existing infrastructure which includes:

 The late (2.61 billion-year-old) Cheechoo tonalite is interpreted to be a mushroom shaped intrusion with a 450 to 500 m thick, roughly tabular top having a shallow to moderate dip to the south along its southern contact and a moderate dip to the west along its western contact (JT Prospect area).
 The Contact Trend is interpreted to represent a decompression stockwork zone close to the top of the intrusion.
 This mineralized zone may extend downwards, parallel to, and below, the contact with the overlying metasedimentary country rocks.